slotix/dbconvert-streams-website/docs/guide/install.md

 ## Install required third-party components.

-"DBConvert Streams" for internal use requires NATS and Prometheus to be installed.
+"DBConvert Streams" for internal use requires NATS and optionally Prometheus to be installed.

 ### NATS Server.